Kilo-Loco/amplify-docs/docs/guides/datastore/fragments/parallel-processing-ios.md

 ## Create and update in parallel

-To write data to the DataStore in parallel, pass an array of models to a Combine `Publishers.Sequence` and perform `Amplify.DataStore.save(_ model:)` on each object:
+To write data to the DataStore in parallel, use the `.publisher` property of the array to execute `Amplify.DataStore.save(_ model:)` on each object:

 ```swift
 let todos = [